Programs & Services

 To find out how to hire Partners In Progress cleaning and custodial services, call 570-662-7026.

-Highland Chocolates is located in Wellsboro, PA and currently provides vocational training and employment for twenty adults with disabilities who, along with 5 staff members, make and package the chocolates while learning valuable job skills.
+Highland Chocolates is located in Wellsboro, PA and currently provides vocational training and employment for up to twenty adults with disabilities who, along with staff members, make and package the chocolates while learning valuable job skills.

 Our chocolate factory tours are a top-rated tourist activity in the area and our motto is “Extraordinary Chocolates by Extraordinary People.”
 Highland Chocolates is famous for our pretzel bark and also offers hundreds of different molded chocolates, sweet snack mixes, fudge, and handcrafted chocolate gifts for any occasion.